supreethr23/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_16_UsingAzureKeyVaultForManagedIdentities.md

 ## Architecture diagram

 ### Exercise 1 - Use Azure Key Vault to manage Virtual Machine identities
+Use Azure Key Vault to securely manage and rotate secrets, keys, and certificates for Virtual Machine identities in Azure, enhancing security and access control.

 #### Task 1 - Create a Windows Virtual Machine